Application Procedure for the M.M. Degree or Post-Baccalaureate Certificate in Performance

 Vocal: Satisfactory live or taped audition with four contrasting pieces from different periods demonstrating acceptable proficiency in diction in English, German, French, and Italian.
 Vocal students are also expected to demonstrate basic undergraduate proficiency using the International Phonetic Alphabet (IPA) and fluency in basic keyboard accompanying skills, which may be done during a live audition or at a later time if a recorded audition is submitted.

-Georgia Southern University offers opportunities for graduate students to contribute to the teaching and research of the college by working as Graduate Assistants.
-Assistantships are awarded on a competitive basis based on academic ability, musical skills, and the needs of the Department.
+Georgia Southern University offers opportunities for students in graduate programs to contribute to the teaching and research of the college by working as Graduate Assistants.
+Assistantships are awarded on a competitive basis based on academic record, musical skills, and the needs of the Department.
+The assistantship application can be found at https://w3.georgiasouthern.edu/cogs/gaapp/ .
+If you have not yet received an Eagle ID number, you may enter all zeros to begin the application.

-When you complete the Graduate Assistantship Application and are fully accepted into the program, you will automatically be considered for all assistantships and scholarships in the Music Department for which you are eligible.
+When you complete the Graduate Assistantship Application and are fully accepted into the M.M. program, you will automatically be considered for all assistantships and scholarships in the Fred and Dinah Gretsch School of Music for which you are eligible.
 In addition, you may want to consult the list of Vacant Assistantships mentioned on the College of Graduate Studies page and individually contact those for which you might be eligible.

 The University has established March 1 as the priority deadline for applications for the following fall.
 This priority deadline is particularly important for students if they are considering applying for a graduate assistantship or any type of scholarship.